A Journal of Applied Research & Ideas

 I founded Electronic News at Ball State University in 2001 to attempt to fill a gap in applied research geared toward broadcast news.
 At the time, there were a number of options for traditional academic research but nothing geared toward applied research and nothing that could be considered accessible to practitioners.

 Charlie Tuggle, UNC, joined me as co-editor until 2011, when Anthony Moretti, of Robert Morris University, replaced Charlie.
-Both Charlie and Anthony did and do more of the work than I do.
+In 2019, Jenn Mackay, at Virginia Tech, replaced Anthony as co-editor.
+Both Charlie and Anthony did more of the work than I did, and I’m confident the same will be true with Jenn.
 Lawrence Erlbaum Associates took over publication in 2006 when it became the official journal for RTVJ.
 Taylor & Francis bought Erlbaum.
 Sage took over in 2010, and the division changed its name from RTVJ to EN in 2011 (or officially in 2012, perhaps).

 The purpose of this quarterly journal is to promote and publish readily accessible research and ideas that have clear relevance to the content, practice, and administration of electronic news (especially radio and television) and related fields (such as station web sites).